openshift-cs/okd.io/docs/wg_docs/okd-io.md

     Before you submit any changes to the site in a pull request please check there are no [spelling mistakes](./okd-io.md#spell-checking) or [broken links](./okd-io.md#links-within-mkdocs-generated-content), by running the build script and checking the output.

+    The build script will create or update the static web site in the **public** directory - this is what will be created and published as the live site if you submit a pull request with your modifications.

-    - if you are on Mac OS or Linux using the docker or podman command:
+    - if you are using the docker command on Linux or Mac OS:

         ```shell
         docker run -it --rm --name mkdocs-build -p -v `pwd`:/site --entrypoint /site/build.sh mkdocs-build
+        ```

+    - if you are using the podman command on Linux:

+        ```shell
+        podman run -it --rm --name mkdocs-build -p -v `pwd`:/site --entrypoint /site/build.sh mkdocs-build
         ```

     - if you are on Windows using the docker command in Powershell: